Eusha425/TicTacToe/README.md

 ## Documentation

 To use this program you simply need [Java](https://www.oracle.com/java/technologies/downloads/) to run.
 The program generates a table containing the "#" character to replicate the actual tic tac toe board.
 Each position of the table has been assigned a number to it.
-\nThe following diagram shows the mapping of the table according to the numbers of a keypad:
+\The following diagram shows the mapping of the table according to the numbers of a keypad:

 ![map picture](https://github.com/Eusha425/TicTacToe/blob/main/Table%20map.png)